Who We Are

 Nati Carrera - President

 Natividad Carrera is a Chicano from Los Angeles who has worked with various community movements.
-He helped form the El Sereno Community Land Trust along with other members of the El Sereno community to safeguard community spaces and affordable housing.
+He helped form the El Sereno Community Land Trust along with other members of the El Sereno community to safeguard community spaces and affordable housing. -

-Tina Calderon - Secretary
+Tina Orduno Calderon - Secretary

 Tina Orduno Calderon is a Culture Bearer of Gabrielino Tongva, Chumash, and Yoeme decent.
 She is wife, mother, grandmother, sister and auntie to many.
 Tina is a singer who also enjoys creative writing and composing poems and songs.
 To date, she has composed over a dozen songs in her ancestral languages of Tongvé and Chumash.